Featured image for AI Prompts for Image Generation: 30+ Templates for Midjourney, DALL-E & Flux

 In this guide, I’m sharing 20 prompts I actually use for professional image generation.
 These aren’t generic “make it pretty” prompts—they’re sophisticated tools for achieving specific visual outcomes.

-What Makes an Effective Image Generation Prompt?
-(The Framework)
+What Makes an Effective AI Image Prompt?
+(5 Core Rules)

 Think of AI image generators as incredibly talented artists who can’t read your mind but will draw exactly what you describe.
 Here’s the 5-component framework I use: